ant30/ninja-sysop/README.md

-The default login is defined on examples/htpasswd as admin/admin, you can create many users as you need with htpasswd utility from apache2-tools
+The default login is defined on examples/htpasswd as admin/admin, you can create many users as you need with htpasswd utility from apache2-tools.
+If you want add your own files you must edit development.init and modify ninjasysop block like this:

+   ninjasysop.backend = bind9
+   ninjasysop.htpasswd = examples/htpasswd
+   # name pathfile (multiline)
+   ninjasysop.files =
+       example.com examples/bind9/db.example.com
+   # name protected,names (multiline)
+   ninjasysop.protected_names =
+       example.com mail,www,@

+1. Set your backend according to the service you want configure.
+1. Set your own htpasswd file path
+1. Set your files, one per line, descriptive name without spaces and file.
+1. Set your protected names, one per line, with the same names like files.
+1. And run your server as pserver